It is usually essential to capture a web page or a number of pages as evidence that particular claims have been made.

 There are a number of ways to do capture a web page:

-In many cases, a pdf writer will give be a reasonably faithful copy of the web page.
+Pdfs are usually created by printing a page to a special printer installed on your machine.
+In many cases, this pdf writer will give a reasonably faithful copy of the web page.
 However, some web pages do not come out well, sometimes just missing out the graphics (eg WordPress and Blogspot blogs).
 The text is usually captured, but the page graphics may be removed and the layout of the page messed up.
-That may not be that important, but it is usually better to have a more accurate copy of the web page.
+That may not be that important, but it is usually better to have a more accurate copy of the web page so that the claims you're complaining about can be seen in their full context.
 The only way to find out is to try it.

 Sometimes a pdf writer will produce a blank page or one with most of the content missing.
 You'll need to find a different solution.

-Adobe ShockWave Flash pages are particularly difficult to capture.
+Adobe ShockWave Flash pages are particularly difficult to capture and are usually best captured with a screenshot.

 Once installed, a new printer will appear in your list of printers.
 Although this may sound odd, to create a pdf of a web page all you have to do is to print the page to the pdf printer.
 You will then have the opportunity to save the resulting pdf file to your hard drive.
 This isn't just for creating a pdf of a web page — the pdf printer will be available from any Windows program and can be used to, say, create a pdf of a Word document or of a graphic in your favourite graphics program.